Magic 96 - Birmingham's Biggest Variety of Music

 Created with sketchtool.

-JT's Dining Deals: Check out Michael's Restaurant!
+JT's Dining Deals: Check out Sol Azteca!

+Want to see Rod Stewart + Cyndi Lauper up close?
+Learn how here!

+You'll Never Believe How Long It Took These Stars To Write Their Songs

 JUST ANNOUNCED: Journey with special guest Asia!